The Athletic Performance Curve

 Once a lifter has progressed to the advanced phase, increases in performance are much harder to come by.
 Routines must be planned out with precision and discipline.

 The advanced lifter does not achieve a personal record by chance.

 Take a look at the graph below to see the progression of a hypothetical advanced lifter.

 In this situation, the overload “event” is actually the entire first half of the routine.
 Next there was a recovery period where the lifter maintained high intensity for several weeks in a row, but kept volume low.
 Finally, after more than a month and a half of work, they were able to achieve a new PR.
 After that, they entered a deload period in preparation for the next cycle.

 We used a strength training example here, but the same principles mostly hold true for any athletic endeavor.

 As you can see, the training protocols are very different depending on the an athlete’s position along the athletic performance curve.
-If your program isn’t optimized for your adaptive capacity, you won’t progress as well as you could.
+If your program isn’t optimized for the body’s adaptive capacity, athletes won’t progress as well as they could.

 Athletes must correctly train along the athletic performance curve to get optimal results.